jamesaud/seismic-analysis-toolbox/README.md

 This is some basic algorithms implemented on Obspy to analyze our data with conventional techniques like STA/LTA and Template Matching:

 https://github.com/jamesaud/seismic-analysis-toolbox/blob/master/notebooks/notebooks-practice/Earthquakes%20in%20Tanzania.ipynb

-##### Note - this code was specifically created to built a dataset for my neural network.
-Some settings may need to be tweaked (inside of config.py) for your situation.